mellowtechie/unicorn-demo/README.md

 msfconsole
 exit
 ```
-, perform all available updates, and enable Apache and Postgresql, and start up Metasp
-Run 'apt update' and then 'apt upgrade'.
-This will update Kali to the latest including metasploit which we will be using.
-Enable Postgresql and Apache2 to start at boot 'systemctl enable postgresql' and 'systemctl enable apache2'
-Start Postgresql and Apache2 "systemctl start postgresql' and 'systemctl start apache2'
-Start Metasploit "msfconsole' to initialize the db then 'exit' out
+Those steps will update Kali, enable postgresql and apache to start automatically, and initiliaze your Metasploit database.

 ## Windows 7 Setup